brownstardust/chocolate/README.md

 # chocolate
  You know the things a lady likes to receive in Valentine's Day?
 That's right.
 It's flowers, love (well, LÖVE in this case for us LOVE2D developers) and sizeable boxes of __**chocolates.**__ They're sweet, and usually cheap (depends on what chocolate you bought for your girl.)

  This is the philosophy of the Chocolate library: to equip fellow LÖVE developers with easier tools to use for more compact code.
-All you need is about one to two lines to replace small chunks of code.
+All you need is about one to three lines to replace small chunks of code.

  *This is how it works.*